RealKinetic/locust_k8s/Blog_part_2.md

 #### Configure the Controller Docker Image

 Now we need to tag our existing Locust Docker Image so we can deploy it to Google Image Repository.
-If you do not already have an image created please go to the top of this guide and follow those directions.
-Also ensure that you have a Google Cloud Project available to use.
-If you do not follow the "Before you begin" instructions from the [Google Container Engine Quick Start](https://cloud.google.com/container-engine/docs/quickstart).
-Once you have a Google Cloud Project setup replace PROJECT-ID throughout the rest of this guide with your Google Cloud Project Id.
+If you do not already have an image created, go to [Part 1](https://blog.realkinetic.com/load-testing-with-locust-part-1-174040afdf23) of this tutorial and follow [those directions](https://blog.realkinetic.com/load-testing-with-locust-part-1-174040afdf23#7a17).
+If you did not follow the "Before you begin" instructions from the [Google Container Engine Quick Start](https://cloud.google.com/container-engine/docs/quickstart), ensure you have a Google Cloud Project available to use.
+Once you have a Google Cloud Project setup, replace PROJECT-ID throughout the rest of this guide with your Google Cloud Project Id.

+To help with this, you may run the following:

+    $ export PROJECTID=<YOUR CLOUD PROJECT-ID>

+Be sure to replace `<YOUR CLOUD PROJECT-ID>` with your cloud project's id.

-    $ docker tag locust-tasks gcr.io/PROJECT-ID/locust-tasks
+    $ docker tag locust-tasks gcr.io/$PROJECTID/locust-tasks
-    $ gcloud docker -- push gcr.io/PROJECT-ID/locust-tasks
+    $ gcloud docker -- push gcr.io/$PROJECTID/locust-tasks

 **Note:** you are not required to use the Google Container Registry.
 If you'd like to publish your images to the [Docker Hub](https://hub.docker.com) please refer to the steps in [Working with Docker Hub](https://docs.docker.com/userguide/dockerrepos/).

-Once the Docker image has been rebuilt and uploaded to the registry you will need to edit the controllers with your new image location.
-Specifically, the `spec.template.spec.containers.image` field in each controller controls which Docker image to use.
+Once the Docker image has been rebuilt and uploaded to the registry you will need to update the controllers with your new image location.
+The `spec.template.spec.containers.image` field in each controller controls which Docker image to use.

 If you uploaded your Docker image to the Google Container Registry:

-    image: gcr.io/PROJECT-ID/locust-tasks:latest
+    image: gcr.io/$PROJECTID/locust-tasks:latest

 If you uploaded your Docker image to the Docker Hub: